What happens if you do not comply

-Revenue may charge interest of 8% per annum if you:
+Revenue will charge interest of 8% per annum if you:

 - do not pay your Local Property Tax (LPT)